Skip to main navigation Skip to search Skip to main content

 Katja is a Senior Lecturer in Biomedical Science, and the Teaching and Learning lead at the Biology department.
 Katja leads the BSc (Hons) Biomedical Science programme and line manager for the GTAs at the Biology department.

-Katja is a member of the Faculty of Arts and Science (FAS) Teaching and Learning committee and the deputy chair of the Health-related Research Ethics Committee (HREC).
+Katja is the deputy chair of the Health-related Research Ethics Committee (HREC).
 Katja is a member of VASP.
 Katja is a University Learning Teaching Fellow (FAS).

 Katja is a Fellow of the Institute of Biomedical Science (IBMS) and a Senior Fellow of AdvanceHE (SFHEA).